nautobot/helm-charts/charts/nautobot/README.md

 ## Configure Nautobot

 When [deploying a helm chart](https://helm.sh/docs/intro/using_helm/) there are several different methods to apply alternate configuration values.
 One option is via the command line using the
-`--set` argument, however, changing multiple variables becomes tedious, a better approach to changing multiple values is to create a yaml file and add the `--values custom_values.yaml` argument.
+`--set` argument, however, changing multiple variables becomes tedious, a better approach to changing multiple values is to create a YAML file and add the `--values custom_values.yaml` argument.
-The following examples/recommendations demonstrate the usage of a custom yaml file to apply these values.
+The following examples/recommendations demonstrate the usage of a custom YAML file to apply these values.
 All of the available options are documented in the [values](#values) section, however, the Nautobot application-specific values are summarized in the [Nautobot Application Values](#nautobot-application-values) section below.

 ### Required Settings